What is RTP and why understand it

 Where to look for RTP?

-- 1. On the official website of the provider (for example, Pragmatic Play, NetEnt, Play 'n GO)
+- 1. On the official website of the provider (for example, Pragmatic Play, NetEnt, Play'n GO)

-- 2. In the information section of the slot (icon "i" or "?" in the game interface)
+- 2. In the information section of the slot (icon "i" or "?"
+In the game interface)

 - 3. On specialized portals and aggregators (SlotCatalog, AskGamblers, etc.)